 Similar to the connections

 Green is classic and modern, and naturally crisp and clean.
-It’s never aggressive or boring, and always cool and refreshing… just like Sprite.
+Abreu explains, “Green’s a cold color on the color pallet, meaning it visually refreshes.”
+It’s never aggressive or boring, and always a cool and refreshing lemon-lime flavor… just like Sprite.

 Back in the ‘60s, designers and engineers at The